Shark Cage Diving

 What to Expect

-The party usually meets at dockside by 6 AM.
+The party usually meets dockside around 6 AM.
 Loading the boat with gear and the cage takes about 30 minutes.
-After a quick orientation explaining boat policies, rules and demonstrating correct cage procedures, we shove off for a 20-50 mile steam.
-Once in the area, the water temperature will be between 60° and 65° in June and upwards of 70° in September.
-Depending on conditions, the water visibility may measure between 15 feet and 80 feet.
+After a quick orientation explaining boat policies, rules, and demonstrating correct cage procedures, we shove off for a 20 to 50 mile steam.
+Once in the area, the water temperature will be between 60 and 65 degrees in June and upwards of 70 degrees in August and September.
+Depending on conditions, the water visibility may measure between 15 and 80 feet.
 The water depth will be approximately 200 feet.
 The sharks will take anywhere from 10 minutes to 4 hours to find our chum slick.
 Three divers will be allowed in the cage at the same time.
-The "anti shark cage" dimensions are 5 feet wide, 6 1/2 feet long and 7 1/2 feet high.
-It is constructed of 1" anodized aluminum pipe.
-The cage will be located on the surface or to a depth of 7 feet deep.
-Diving ends at approximately 2 PM with our return to port by 4 PM.
-Off loading should be completed by 4:30 PM.
+The “Anti Shark Cage” dimensions are 5 feet wide, 6 ½ feet long, and 7 ½ feet high.
+It is constructed of one inch anodized aluminum pipe.
+The cage will be located on the surface with the floor to a depth of 8 feet.
+Diving ends at approximately 2 PM with our return to the dock by 4 PM.
+Offloading should be completed by 4:30 PM.

 The "Playpen"

-The "Playpen", or our surface cage, is a floating platform designed for the non-certified snorkel diver.
+The “Playpen” or our surface platform was designed for the non-certified snorkel diver.
 You will definitely experience the same thrill and excitement the scuba diver enjoys from below the surface.
-You simply observe the sharks from above the surface
+You simply observe the sharks from above the surface.

 Surface Cage for the Non Certified snokel diver